pramnora/python/README.md

 CHECK IF TKINTER IS INSTALLED

+TKInter, allows one to add a GUI/Graphical User Interface to Python programs...(eg, include Windows/Labels/Buttons/-etc.)

 C:\> python -m tkinter

 ...a window should appear showing you which version of TKInter is installed;